benhuson/wp-subtitle/README.md

 All subtitles are stored as post meta data.
 Deactivating this plugin will not remove those fields.

+__Compatibility with WordPress 5.0+__

+In the new editor in WordPress 5.0 the subtitle is editable via ap panel in the sidebar (like excerpts).

 __How do I add the subtitle to my pages?__

 Refer to [the documentation](https://github.com/benhuson/wp-subtitle/wiki).